eswong610/user-guide-docs/docs/queries.md

 Once you make a post request with data, and it saves to the database using the model construct, it should show up as an operation on MongoDB Atlas as a read or write operation in the cluster.
 This may take a few minutes.

 Here is an example of your operations graph after a post request.
-R stands for 'read', and W stands for 'write'
+R stands for 'read', to represent queries into the database.
+W stands for 'write' which refers to post requests that alter or insert data into the database.

 ![mongoatlas](https://github.com/eswong610/user-guide-docs/blob/gh-pages/assets/images/mongoatlasrw.png?raw=true)